 It’s film festival time in Toronto and it’s easy to get caught up in the advance hype leading up to the red carpet premieres and celebrity spotting.
-Then, all of a sudden, you realize it’s mid-week and you haven’t had a chance to check out those TIFF films you planned on catching.
+Then, all of a sudden, you realize the festival is upon us and you haven’t had a chance to buy tickets for those TIFF films you planned on catching.

 Well, don’t fret.
-It’s getting late in the fest but there’s still a chance to see some of the best flicks the Toronto International Film Festival has to offer.
-From strategic screenings to after-TIFF opportunities, we’ve got five tips for making the most out of the rest of TIFF.
+There’s still a chance to see some of the best flicks the Toronto International Film Festival has to offer.
+From strategic screenings to after-TIFF opportunities, we’ve got five tips for making the most out of the festival.

 1. Check out the “Not-Busters”

 If you’re looking to see some quality TIFF films and aren’t too picky about who’s starring in them, skip the blockbusters and check out the “not-busters.”

 Not-busters are the TIFF films that don’t boast names like “Clooney” or “Roberts” or “Pitt” above the title.
 They’re smaller or independent films that don’t get a lot of pre-festival buzz that rely on word of mouth coming out of a festival like this to hopefully secure a wider audience and distribution deals going forward.

 Not-busters are likely to be just as entertaining as the blockbusters and may even rank among your TIFF favourites.
 Plus, they’re often a heck of a lot easier to get tickets to than the latest Hollywood blockbuster that only has two showings that everyone else in the city is scrambling to see.